-In the first week of the test beam period it was found that three HV cables had a bad connection.
-The cables were replaced and the module could be fully operated.
-Unfortunately, after a short data taking period one of the chips (nr 11) developed a short circuit and the HV on the grid of the chip was disconnected.
-After the test beam data taking period the module was repaired in the clean room in Bonn.
+After a short data taking period one of the chips (nr 11) developed a short circuit and the HV on the grid of the chip was disconnected.
+After the testbeam data taking period the module was repaired in the clean room in Bonn.

-142 4.
-Analysis
+4. Analysis

-143 4.1.
+140 4.1.
 Telescope Track reconstruction procedure

-The data of the Telescope is decoded and analysed using the Corryvreckan 144 software package [12].
-The track model used for fitting was the General Broken 145 Lines (GBL) software [13].
-The code was extended and optimised to fit curved 146 broken lines for the data with magnetic field.
-The telescope planes were itera-147 tively aligned using the standard alignment software provided by the package.
-148 The single point Mimosa26 resolution is 4 μm in x and 6 μm in z (drift direction).
-149 Telesope tracks were selected with at least 5 out of the 6 planes on the track 150 and a total χ^2 of better than 25 per degree of freedom.
-The uncertainties on the 151 Telescope track prediction in the middle of the GridPix module are dominated 152
+The data of the Telescope is decoded and analysed using the Corryvreckan software package [12].
+The track model used for fitting was the General Broken Lines (GBL) software [14].
+The code was extended and optimised to fit curved broken lines for the data with magnetic field.
+The telescope planes were iteratively aligned using the standard alignment software provided by the package.
+The single point Mimosa26 resolution is 4 μ m in x and 6 μ m in z (drift direction) [10].

-153 by multiple scattering.
-The amount of multiple scattering was estimated by 154 comparing the predictions from the two telescope arms for 6 GeV/c tracks at 0 155 T. The expected uncertainty in x and z is 26 μm on average.
+Telescope tracks were selected with at least 5 out of the 6 planes on the track and a total χ^2 of better than 25 per degree of freedom.
+The uncertainties on the Telescope track prediction in the middle of the GridPix module are dominated by multiple scattering.
+The amount of multiple scattering was estimated by comparing the predictions from the two telescope arms for 6 GeV/c tracks at B = 0 T. The expected uncertainty in x and z is 26 μ m on average.

-156 4.2.
+4.2.
 TPC Track reconstruction procedure

-GridPx hits are selected requiring a minimum time over threshold ToT of 0.15 μs.
-The drift time is defined as the measured time of arrival minus the trigger time recorded in the trigger SPIDR data stream minus a fixed t_0 (the drift time at zero drift).
-The drift time was corrected for time walk [2] using the measured time over threshold (ToT in units of μs) and the formula (1):
+GridPx hits are selected requiring a minimum time over threshold ToT of 0.15 μ s.
+The drift time is defined as the measured time of arrival minus the trigger time recorded in the trigger SPIDR data stream minus a fixed t0 (the drift time at zero drift).
+The drift time was corrected for time walk [2] using the measured time over threshold (ToT in units of μ s) and the formula (1):

-$$\delta t = \frac{18.6(ns)}{\text{ToT} + 0.1577}.$$ (1)
+$$\delta t = \frac{18.6(ns\mu s)}{\text{ToT} + 0.1577(\mu s)}.$$ (1)

-Furthermore, small time shift corrections - with an odd-even and a 16×2 pixels structure - coming from the TPX3 clock distribution were extracted from the data and applied.
+Furthermore, small time shift corrections - with an odd-even and a 16x2 pixels structure - coming from the TPX3 clock distribution were extracted from the data and applied.

-The z drift coordinate was calculated as the product of the drift time and 165 the drift velocity.
+The z drift coordinate was calculated as the product of the drift time and the 163 drift velocity.
 This implies that $z{\text{drift}} = -z$ as defined in figure 1.
-GridPix 166 hits outside an acceptance window in x (\pm 15 mm) and z (\pm 7.5 mm) were 167 not used in the track finding and reconstruction.
-Based on a Hough transform 168 an estimate of the TPC track position and angles in the middle of the module 169 (at y = 1436 pixels) was obtained.
-This estimate was used to collect the hits 170 around the TPC track and fit the track parameters.
-For this fit a straight line 171 (B=0 T) or a quadratic track (B=1 T) model was used.
-In the fit, the expected 172 uncertainties per hit σ_x and σ_z were used.
-The fit was iterated three times to 173 perform outlier removal at respectively 10, 5 and 2.5 sigma level.
-A TPC track 174 was required to have a least 100 hits in each multiplexer.
-At least 25% of the 175 total number of hits should be on track and the χ^2 per degree of freedom has 176 to be less than 3 in xy and z.
-All track parameters were expressed at a plane 177 the middle of the TPC.
-178
+GridPix hits 164 outside an acceptance window of 30 mm wide in x and 15 mm wide in z were 165 not used in the track finding and reconstruction.
+Based on a Hough transform an estimate of the TPC track position and angles in the middle of the module 167 (at y = 1436 pixels) was obtained.
+This estimate was used to collect the hits 168 around the TPC track and fit the track parameters.
+For this fit a straight line 169 (B = 0 T) or a quadratic track B = 1 T model was used.
+In the fit, the expected 170 uncertainties per hit σ_x and σ_z were used.
+The fit was iterated three times to 171 perform outlier removal at respectively 10, 5 and 2.5 sigma level.
+A TPC track 172 was required to have a least 100 hits in each multiplexer.
+At least 25% of the 173 total number of hits should be on track and the χ^2 per degree of freedom had 174 to be less than 3 in xy and zy.
+All track parameters were expressed at a plane in the middle of the TPC.
+176

-The calibration and alignment of the detector was done using high quality tracks.
-The track selections are summarised in table 2.
+The calibration and alignment of the detector was done using high quality tracks for which the track selections are summarised in table 2.